-Laura Taylor Namey is the New York Times bestselling author of Reese’s Book Club pick A Cuban Girl’s Guide to Tea and Tomorrow, and The Library of Lost Things.
+Laura Taylor Namey is the New York Times and international bestselling author of Reese’s Book Club pick A Cuban Girl’s Guide to Tea and Tomorrow, The Library of Lost Things, When We Were Them, and two forthcoming titles.
 A proud Cuban-American, she can be found hunting for vintage treasures and wishing she was in London or Paris.
 She lives in San Diego with her husband and two children.

 Random stuff about me:

 - Cats or dogs?
 Dogs

 - Food addictions: Grilled cheese and tomato soup, avocado toast, cake, Cubano sandwich, ramen, pastelitos

 - Places I can’t wait to visit: Greece, Bali, Ireland, Thailand, Switzerland, Australia